ImStillBlue/GMOD-Server-Auto-Restarter/README.md

  - Garry's Mod dedicated server files

  ## Installation / Usage Method 1
- - Download the ('GMODServerAutoRestarter.ps1') script from this repository.
+ - Download the (`GMODServerAutoRestarter.ps1`) script from this repository.
  - Place the script in a convenient location on your computer.

- - Right-click on the GMODServerAutoRestarter.ps1 script and select "Run with PowerShell".
+ - Right-click on the (`GMODServerAutoRestarter.ps1`) script and select "Run with PowerShell".
 ***If you encounter a security warning, you may need to adjust your PowerShell execution policy to allow running scripts.***
  - The Gmod Server Auto Restarter GUI will appear.
  - Click the "Browse" button to select the path to your srcds.exe file (usually located in your Garry's Mod dedicated server directory).
  - The script will remember the last used path for future sessions.
+ > [!CAUTION]
- - (Critical) Modify the additional command-line arguments in the "Additional Arguments" text box.
+ > Modify the additional command-line arguments in the "Additional Arguments" text box.
  ###Example
  ```
 -console -game garrysmod +exec server.cfg +gamemode darkrp +host_workshop_collection 0000000000 +map gm_construct +maxplayers 16